BalytskyiJaroslaw/BioMedAgent_Adapted_for_Google_Colab/README.md

 - reproduce the public demo workflow with minimal setup,
 - avoid local environment friction,
 - use a notebook-based interface with prompts for required inputs.

-## What this adaptation does

-This Colab adaptation is designed to make the public BioMedAgent workflow easier to run by:

-- organizing setup inside a notebook,
-- prompting the user for their API key,
-- prompting the user to upload the required files,
-- reducing manual environment configuration,
-- making the demo workflow easier to reproduce in Google Colab.

 ## Intended use